soundcloud/Axt/README.md

 #### Reusable controls

-It is common to want to specify values or functionality for custom views, but allow clients to set the Axt identifier or override values or functionality.
+It is common to want to specify values or functionality for re-usable controls, but allow clients to set the Axt identifier or override values or functionality.
 This would be the case for custom buttons or search bars.
 For this, use the `axt` modifier without an identifier.

 ```swift
 struct MyButton: View {